Last updated: October 30, 2024

-New and Expanded AncestryDNA Genetic Communities
+New and expanded AncestryDNA ancestral journeys

 “I worked with a collaborating scientist from China 15 years ago who had great interest in this idea because it’s a region of the world that typically gets sampled last,” Jayne writes.
-“Geneticists start by characterizing populations that are really polar opposites, and strongly diverged from one another– think Northern Europeans vs East Asians vs Aboriginal Australians vs Subsaharan Africans.
+“Geneticists start by characterizing populations that are really polar opposites, and strongly diverged from one another– think Northern Europeans vs East Asians vs Aboriginal Australians vs Sub-Saharan Africans.
 They get strong signals on genetic diversity from these populations.”

 “Places like Western Asia and The Balkans are more of a historical crossroads,” Jayne continues.
 “Genetic techniques hadn’t been developed yet to sort out signal that was more nuanced in these ‘middle places.”

-NEW: East Africa Genetic Community
+NEW: East Africa ancestral journey

-The 30 Mediterranean communities now include:
+The 30 Mediterranean journeys now include:

 - Sephardic Jews